Skip to main content

 As for goals, Google offers a simple goals migration tool that allows you to quickly recreate eligible goals from your connected UA as conversion events in your GA4 property.

-No matter if you are starting anew or moving from UA, create a list of the events, parameters, and user properties that you are using across all of your data streams for any and every future inquiry.
+Whether you are starting anew or moving from UA, create a list of the events, parameters, and user properties you are using across all your data streams for any and every future inquiry.

 New Dimensions and Metrics

-As of July 11th, 2022, Google introduced new dimensions and metrics that you are able to use in GA4.
-Actually, these are old ones with new definitions.
-Everyone's favorite bounce rate (what!?) is back but this time defined as the percentage of sessions that were not engaged sessions.
-Have a look at the rest of the changes here.
+As GA4 evolves, new dimensions and metrics that you are able to use in GA4 are announced.
+Sometimes these are old ones with new definitions.
+For example, everyone's favorite bounce rate (what!?) is back, but this time defined as the percentage of sessions that were not engaged sessions.
+Have a look at the rest of the changes through time here.

 While we’re talking about the GA4 setting and all that, by default, user event data in GA4 is retained for only 2 months.
 You can change that really easily.